Mass Sheltering and Disasters Tool Index

 Theme 1: Roles and Responsibilities for Shelter OperationsA guide that provides a basic overview of shelter operations to organizations without previous disaster experience that describes how to open and manage an emergency shelter during a disaster.A supplement for jurisdictional emergency operations plans or mass care annexes that provides guidance and suggested procedures to be considered when developing a sheltering plan.
 This template places an emphasis on jurisdictional roles in managing and supporting sheltering activities.This document was created to assist local personnel in developing an evacuation and sheltering plan for animals.
 It contains tools for planning; forms for field rescue and transportation; and guidelines for public communications, among other essential considerations for mass shelters.The Menstrual Hygiene Management (MHM) in Emergencies toolkit provides streamlined guidance to support organizations and agencies seeking to rapidly integrate MHM into existing humanitarian response.
 This is designed to address the needs of women and girls living in emergency contexts who are directly affected by this issue.This manual describes standard operating procedures for the companion animal section of a shelter allowing people to bring their pets.
 Information regarding setup and teardown of the shelter; care requirements for cats and dogs; and administrative procedures complement descriptions of Wake County’s Pet PODs system, including necessary supplies and photos of the PODs in action.This form details expectations of companion animal owners in shelter settings, including daily care, veterinary treatment, pet abandonment, and bite policies.
 The form additionally releases the shelter operator from liability and collects owner contact information.The Animal Information Sheet collects information about companion animals at shelter intake and discharge to ensure pets are identifiable and matched with their owners.This guide provides resources and practices for prevention of, and response to, sexual victimization in times of disaster.
 Its worksheets highlight considerations and best practices for practitioners before, during, and after disaster.

 Theme 2: Leveraging Community Groups for Coordination of Mass CareA form that can be used by shelter managers and staff to plan the opening of an emergency shelter.A manual that helps bridge the gap when shelter residents and workers cannot communicate adequately via a common language.The Community Emergency Response Team (CERT) Basic Training manual helps train and organize teams of volunteers to assist their communities during emergencies.
 The manual focuses on, among other important topics, the provision of mass care and distribution of information is emergency shelters.A toolkit designed to improve the engagement of nongovernmental organizations (NGOs)—specifically, voluntary associations, philanthropic organizations, advocacy groups, community groups, and businesses—in disaster response and recovery.
-The toolkit provides suggestions on the different goods and services that NGOs can provide to community members who are sheltering during a disaster.This guidebook helps librarians to develop a resilience plan for personal and library readiness.
+The toolkit provides suggestions on the different goods and services that NGOs can provide to community members who are sheltering during a disaster.An online training module that focuses on culturally competent research and offers guidance on how hazards and disaster researchers can build cultural competence.This guidebook helps librarians to develop a resilience plan for personal and library readiness.